tomtyiu/VOS-AI/README.md

 # VOS-AI

-VOS-AI is a voice-operating system and operated assistant that uses speech recognition and AI models to control your desktop.
+VOS-AI is a voice-operated operating system assistant that uses speech recognition and AI models to control your desktop.
 It relies on OpenAI and Groq for natural language understanding and ElevenLabs for text-to-speech.

 ## Features